 (You all know this one, but the version I played on the show, recorded late in Cash’s life at his cabin in Arkansas, is the best of the best.
 This is the one I dedicated to my dear Jack.)

 You make me happy when skies are gray

 You’ll never know dear, how much I love you

 Please don’t take my sunshine away

 SO TELL ME NOW: Any songs to garden by, either motivational or actually outdoorsy-themed?
 I’d love to hear, and see if they are in my collection.
-Hope you’ll listen to today’s radio podcast…since I can’t really do it justice here, without all the tunes!
+Hope you’ll listen to the whole podcast…since I can’t really do it justice here, without all the tunes!